Naruto607/NooseMod/Readme.txt

 ﻿NOOSE Mod (LCPDFR Edition) v0.1 by Naruto 607

+Many thanks to LtFlash for suggestions and advices.
+It's because of him you have this fine and ready-for-debug source code.

-This script is a contribution to LCPDFR by adding new features of terrorist threat and other crime things.
+This script is a contribution to LCPDFR by adding a new feature: Terrorist threat in Liberty City.
 It is based from GTAIV NooseMod 0.1 BETA by _hax which had been left for years and still under beta.
 Much of bugs are introduced, and yet it is only working for GTA IV version 1.0.4.0 and lower, which current LCPDFR version does not support it.